C++ STL

 -

-is the first template parameter. (range based for loop) -
+value_typeis the first template parameter. (range based for loop) -

-: 1 if the container contains an element, 0 otherwise -
+count: 1 if the container contains an element, 0 otherwise -

 -